shivangi-guleria/Boston-house-price-gradient-descent/README.md

 # Boston-house-price-gradient-descent
-Linear regression machine learning algo.
+Estimating the price of houses in Boston using Linear regression algorithm of machine learning.